afnanarif04/22-gmm-with-correlated-random-effects/README.md

-# Replication Package — Classifier CRE-GMM for Dynamic Panels
+# CRE-GMM for Dynamic Panels

 ## About This Research